Gepetto/gepetto-utils/newcomers/README.md

 ## Get dependencies

-- Get Python 3
-- `pip3 install ldap3` (you might need `sudo`, or *better* `--user`, or *best* a virtualenv)
-- `mkdir -p ~/.cache`
+This project is packaged with a nix flake

 ## Go !

 - `./greet_newcomers.py`

-On the first time, it will construct a database of the guys already here.
+On the first time, it will construct a database of the members already here.

-After that, on each launch, it will find the new guys, and send them a greeting mail.
+After that, on each launch, it will find the newcomers, and send them a greeting mail.
 The template of this mail is in `template.txt`.

 ## Cron job